flameit-os/flameit.io/_portfolio/project6.md

 ---
+caption:
   title: Control & Monitor
   subtitle: FlameIT designed PCB modules
-image: /assets/img/portfolio/pcb-full.jpg
-alt:

-caption:
+  thumbnail: portfolio/pcb-thumbnail.jpg
+  icon: fas fa-microchip

 title: Control & Monitor
 subtitle: FlameIT designed PCB modules
-  thumbnail: assets/img/portfolio/pcb-thumbnail.jpg
-  icon: fas fa-microchip
+image: portfolio/pcb-full.jpg
+alt: ""
 ---
 We like to say it's the best solution in the world, and we like to believe it is true.